Clainy10/STM32_GameRender_EngineGameObject/README.md

    - Currently works with **DMA** (not fully synchronized yet)

 ---
+## ⚙️ How to Use
+1. Open project in STM32CubeIDE
+2. Flash to Nucleo-STM32G071RB
+3. Connect ILI9341 TFT SPI (240×320)
+4. 5 pins for display and 4 for BTN in pullUP witchi GND

+---
 ## ⚠️ Current Limitations / Future Improvements

 -  DMA transfer is blocking → need non-blocking + dirty rectangles